stefantalpalaru/golib-nim/README.md

 ```sh
 ./configure NIM=../Nim/bin/nim
 ```
-Or with vanilla Nim and no GC:
+Or with the system-wide Nim and no GC (some tests and benchmarks will fail without the Go GC):
 ```sh
 ./configure --disable-gogc
 ```